 What are your favorite gluten-free recipes?
 Do you have one you would like to share?

 I use Sun Basket, which delivers a box of organic ingredients and recipes for gluten-free/paleo meals to me weekly.
 These meals are delicious and have made my life a lot easier.
 Otherwise, I enjoy finding recipes via Instagram, Pinterest, and Google that cater to my gluten, dairy, soy-free, and low-histamine diet.
-Here is a healthy vegan buttery popcorn(less)"snack recipe I came up with, that I eat on a regular basis.

 What are your personal tips and tricks for staying healthy?